Careers education resources

 By offering young people connections to the world of work, their career readiness increases and aspirations soar.
 As little as four interactions with an employer reduces a pupil’s chance of being NEET (not in education, employment or training) by 25% once they’ve left school.

-This year, we’ve worked with our corporate partners and published a Business Directory.
-This is an extensive document that hosts free resources, work experience placements, apprenticeships and grad schemes from some of the UK’s leading businesses.
-We hope this directory is a helpful tool and connects your pupils with meaningful work experiences and opportunities.
+Our business directory is an extensive document that hosts free resources, work experience placements, apprenticeships and grad schemes from some of the UK’s leading businesses.

-For further support in boosting your school’s careers education, download our free post-school success toolkit.
-Designed for teachers, our toolkit will help you understand what requirements are needed to support your students and help them reach their potential – in school, in work, and in life.
+Give your school’s careers education an extra boost by downloading our free post-school success toolkit.
+Designed for teachers, the toolkit will help you understand what requirements are needed to support your students and help them reach their potential.

-Our Work Experience programme connects pupils from disadvantaged backgrounds to lifechanging opportunities.
-Career paths that seem distant are now a reality as pupils will get the chance to experience the world of work.
+Our work experience programme connects students from disadvantaged backgrounds to lifechanging opportunities.
+Career paths that seem distant are now a reality as students will get the chance to experience the world of work.

 Careers Leaders programme